 - A clear link between the national and regional scenarios, including the assumptions for its selection and/or rejection. - A description of the scope, including the national and regional characterization of the hazard. - The characterization of the selected scenario, including the cross-sector and cross-border interdependencies, initial condition of the system prior to the initiating event, assets exposure and vulnerabilities (based on damage curves if available), and the time-horizon and assumptions applied. - Account and timeline of events, including the description of initiating events and chain of events.
 The description should include the coping mechanisms and characterization of the response, including the applicable procedures and measures at national and regional level. - Impacts on the electricity system and assets, including electricity flows and consequences.
-The assessment should include a quantitative analysis in terms of EENS3/LOLE4 estimates and/or other quantitative values, as well as possible spill over effects to other sectors, e.g. to the gas sector, manufacturing industries and cross-border value chains. - Specifically for scenarios on cyber-risks, include a reference to a framework including minimum and advanced cybersecurity requirements, procedures to follow in case of an incident, a description of the roles and interactions between the competent authority and the cyber-specific actors, such as CSIRT5, CERT6 and cyber-specific authorities (considering the link between sectorial response and national level and EU cyber response), including during a crisis, and the links with cyber specific legislation. - Climate change considerations, such as climate vulnerability and risks, including with a view to design preventive measures against the climate risks identified with a view to reducing exposure and vulnerability to the risks.
+The assessment should include a quantitative analysis in terms of EENS/LOLE estimates and/or other quantitative values, as well as possible spill over effects to other sectors, e.g. to the gas sector. - Specifically for scenarios on cyber-risks, a reference to a framework with minimum and advanced cybersecurity requirements, procedures to follow in case of an incident, a description of the roles and interactions between the competent authority and the cyber-specific actors, such as CSIRT, CERT and cyber-specific authorities (considering the link between sectorial response and national level and EU cyber response), including during a crisis, and the links with cyber specific legislation. - Climate change and environment considerations, such as climate vulnerability and risks and environmental impacts, including with a view to design preventive measures against the climate and environmental risks identified in order to reduce exposure and vulnerability to the risks.
+This would include an assessment of the reduction or increase of GHG emissions and the environmental impacts resulting from prevention and mitigation measures included in the RPP. - 2.1.2.

-2.1.2.
 Missing information on regional and bilateral measures for cooperation and assistance among Member States

 Pursuant to Article 15 of the Regulation, Member States have to cooperate in a spirit of solidarity in order to prevent or manage crises.
-Where they have the technical ability, Member States have to offer each other assistance by means of regional measures (with Member States within their region) and bilateral measures (with Member States to which they are directly connected but do not belong to the same region).
-Such regional and bilateral measures must be described in the RPP in accordance with Articles 12 and 15 of the Regulation and point
+Where they have the technical ability, Member States have to offer each other assistance by means of regional measures (with Member States within their region) and bilateral measures (with Member States to which they are directly